ismailceylan/php-urlify/README.md

 // Outputs: wa://example.com/users/profile?view=full&flag#section1
 ```

-You can also use segment handlers to modify them more precisely:
+You can also use component methods to modify them more precisely:

 ```php
 use Iceylan\Urlify\Url;